 Q. Will I have field experiences with culturally diverse and exceptional students?

 NMU students have opportunities to work with exceptional children in their classrooms since most of the field experiences occur in schools practicing inclusive education.
 Most of the field experiences occur in local schools where there is limited cultural and racial diversity.
-To compensate for this limitation, the School of Education offers several opportunities for teacher education students to work with culturally and racially diverse students to better develop a multicultural perspective and also offers a multicultural education course.
-The School of Education also regularly sponsors field trips to more urban and culturally diverse schools .Students may apply to student teach overseas and in schools with 20% or more minority population anywhere in the United States.
+To compensate for this limitation, the School of Education, Leadership and Public Service offers several opportunities for teacher education students to work with culturally and racially diverse students to better develop a multicultural perspective and also offers a multicultural education course.
+The School of Education, Leadership and Public Service also regularly sponsors field trips to more urban and culturally diverse schools .Students may apply to student teach overseas and in schools with 20% or more minority population anywhere in the United States.

 The professors who teach the courses requiring field experiences have much experience with culturally diverse and exceptional populations.
 They expect their students to demonstrate a multicultural perspective and an appreciation of individual differences and exceptionalities as described in the Teacher Education Conceptual Frameworks.

 Q. What is the role of the Director of Field Experiences?